735/8/535 ROOKWOOD ROAD

 The Agapemonites were one of a number of sects active in Victorian society.
 The repeal of the Test and Corporation Acts in 1828 had removed a legal barrier to non-conformist Christian worship and a plurality of beliefs emerged.
 The Anglican orthodoxy was shattered both from within, where Tracterians pitted themselves against the Evangelicals, and without.
 Some movements - the Methodists, Unitarians and Baptists, for example - traced their beliefs back to the dissenters of the mid-C17; others at the bizarre end of the spectrum - Spiritualists, Comteian positivists, Occultists to name a few - emerged from the philosophical theories of the day and were only popular for a few decades.
 Very few of the latter movements formed structured organisations and the Agapemonites are unusual in this regard, although they are representative of many religious movements of the late C19 in concocting a hybrid of beliefs from conventional Christian doctrine and other schools of thought.

-Barlow, K, The Abode of Love: A Memoir, (2006)
+Kate Barlow, The Abode of Love: a memoir (2006)

 Entries on Joseph Morris, and his sons Francis Edward and Henry Silver in Directory of British Architects 1834-1914

 Greg Smith and Sarah Hyde, Walter Crane, 1845-1915: Artist, Designer, and Socialist (1989) 147-8

 B Cherry and N Pevsner, Buildings of England: London 4 (1998), p485

 REASONS FOR DESIGNATION: The former Ark of the Covenant church is listed at Grade II* for the following principal reasons: